tomorrowdata/COVID-19/automation/README.md

 When the processing is done, to commit and push the results:
 1. go to `COVID-19/automation`
+2. run `./run_notebooks.sh`
+    - this will update all the relevant notebooks with the results of the calculations
 2. run `./run_push_wip.sh`
-3. This will perform two main actions:
-    1. update all the relevant notebooks with the results of the calculations
-    2. push all the notebooks, pickle files and images on a new branch named `WIP_<the date in $PLACEHOLDER_DATE>`
+    - this will push all the notebooks, pickle files and images on a new branch named `WIP_<the date in $PLACEHOLDER_DATE>`
     - you will be required for your github personal access token for the push to be successful